johnmccabe/go-bitbar/README.md

 This repo contains a package for creating [BitBar](https://github.com/matryer/bitbar) plugins in Go.

+## Usage

-Creating a BitBar plugin is as simple as:
+Creating a BitBar plugin is as simple as (see the [godocs](https://godoc.org/github.com/johnmccabe/go-bitbar) for more details):

 ```go
 package main